Chart Color Schemes

 The educational profile of Florey exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's educational profile is notable regionally with university qualification rates at 39.9% among residents aged 15+, surpassing the Australian average of 30.4%.
-Bachelor degrees are the most common at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
-Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 15.5%.
+Bachelor degrees are most prevalent at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
+Vocational pathways make up 24.9% of qualifications for those aged 15+ with advanced diplomas at 9.4% and certificates at 15.5%.

 Frequently Asked Questions - Education